techidaily/site-games-able/source/_posts/mastering-the-art-of-steam-deck-selection.md

  Image Credit:[Valve](https://www.steamdeck.com/en/press)

- According to[PC Gamer](https://www.pcgamer.com/steam-decks-anti-glare-screen-is-actually-playable-in-bright-sunlight/) , with the Steam Deck at maximum brightness and the sun beaming, you can still comfortably make out what's on the anti-glare screen.
+ According to [PC Gamer](https://www.pcgamer.com/steam-decks-anti-glare-screen-is-actually-playable-in-bright-sunlight/) , with the Steam Deck at maximum brightness and the sun beaming, you can still comfortably make out what's on the anti-glare screen.
 However, it noted that the screen does struggle outdoors when you're playing a particularly dark game.

 [TechRadar](https://www.techradar.com/reviews/steam-deck) claims that "while the anti-glare coating certainly reduces reflections, it’s not enough of a change to justify the higher price".

- In[our review of the Steam Deck](https://www.makeuseof.com/steam-deck-review-ultimate-portable-gaming-console/) , using the $529 model with the standard screen, we found that it "wasn't bright enough to play a dark game ... outdoors, even in the early evening."
+ In [our review of the Steam Deck](https://www.makeuseof.com/steam-deck-review-ultimate-portable-gaming-console/) , using the $529 model with the standard screen, we found that it "wasn't bright enough to play a dark game ... outdoors, even in the early evening."

  Ultimately, it depends on where you plan to play your Steam Deck.
 While the $649 model has the better screen, if you'll mostly play indoors then you'll rarely see the benefit.
 However, if you live in a sunny climate and plan to play outdoors, consider the upgrade.